Midwest Road Trips

 Explore Dodge City in Kansas

-Inside the Visitor Cener find an interpretive area explaining the migration of 250,000 American pioneers that passed through this area from 1843 to 1869.
-The Visitor Center features a short film too.
+Inside the Visitor Center, you will find an interpretive area explaining the migration of 250,000 American pioneers who passed through this area from 1843 to 1869.
+The Visitor Center also features a short film.

 William Henry Jackson is known as the first person to photograph Yellowstone National Park.
-He was born in Vermont though settled in Omaha, Nebraska, before joining the Hayden Geologic Survey of Yellowstone in 1871.
-The largest collection of his sketches, photographs and paintings.
+He was born in Vermont but settled in Omaha, Nebraska, before joining the Hayden Geologic Survey of Yellowstone in 1871.
+The largest collection of his sketches, photographs and paintings are located in the Scotts Bluff Visitor Center.

-The visitor center is open daily from 8 a.m.
-6 p.m. in the summer from late May until late August.
+The visitor center is open daily from 9 a.m. to 5 p.m. in the summer, from late May until late August.
 For the rest of the year, it is open from 8:30 a.m. to 4:30 p.m.
 It is located at 190276 Old Oregon Trail Road.

 Planning Guide to Yellowstone National Park